HICE and aeroHEALTH

 HICE Research Program

-HICE combines national and international expertise in analytical chemistry, aerosol science, and chemical toxicology into a common, new concept.
-This concept is driven by two scientific hypotheses.
+HICE combined national and international expertise in analytical chemistry, aerosol science, and chemical toxicology into a common, new concept.
+This concept was driven by two scientific hypotheses.

-1) Reactive organic compounds in ambient aerosols, present either in the gas phase or in the particulate phase or in both phases, are particularly relevant for triggering the observed adverse health effects.
+1) Reactive organic compounds in ambient aerosols, present either in the gas phase or in the particulate phase or in both phases, were particularly relevant for triggering the observed adverse health effects.

-2) Synergistic effects of reactive organic compounds in the gas phase and in the particulate phase play an important role in causing these effects.
+2) Synergistic effects of reactive organic compounds in the gas phase and in the particulate phase played an important role in causing these effects.

-In vitro models of human lungs or animals are exposed to fresh anthropogenic combustion aerosols in a defined manner.
-The biological response will be comprehensively characterized.
-Collaborative bioinformatic data analysis aims to detect biomarkers.
+In vitro models of human lungs or animals were exposed to fresh anthropogenic combustion aerosols in a defined manner.
+The biological response was comprehensively characterized.
+Collaborative bioinformatic data analysis aimed to detect biomarkers.

 Work Packages